VassilievVV/SpreadCommander/README.md

 ## UPDATES

+### Version 2.4
+- Book's WriteImage in both F# and PowerShell now adds cloned image to the Book.
+If System.Drawing.Image (not filename) was passed to this method, it needs to be disposed.
+- Updated Cancelling scripts.
+- Third-party components are updated.
+- Minor updates and fixes.

 ### Version 2.3
 - Update F# engine.
 ILGPU package is included.
 - Fix more GDI leaks in syntax editor.